RunestoneInteractive/HomePage/pages/webwork.rst

    #.
 What kind of tech support can I expect?

        If something is not working with the WeBWorK course, you can contact `Alex <alex@runestoneinteractive.com>`_ to look into it and work on it.
-Response times upo through Summer 2021 will vary between immediate and 24 hours later.
+Response times up through Summer 2021 will vary between immediate and 24 hours later.
 If something is not working with an individual WeBWorK problem, that is a different matter.
 See the next question.

    #.
 Something is not working with a WeBWorK problem.
 Or it has an accessibility issue.
 Or I want to design a new WeBWorK problem that behaves in a certain way.
 If I am not able to work it out using the user forums and reference information at the wiki, what can I do?